ethyca/fidesops/docs/fidesops/docs/guides/policies.md

 - `Policy.name`: User-friendly name for your Policy.
 - `Policy.key`: Unique key by which to reference the Policy.
 - `Policy.drp_action` (optional): Which DRP action is this Policy handling?
 DRP action is only needed if you intend on using Fidesops as provider for the Data Rights Protocol (DRP).
 Read more about DRP [here](https://github.com/consumer-reports-digital-lab/data-rights-protocol).
     - `access`: A data subject access request.
-Must be used with an `access` Rule.
+Should be used with an `access` Rule.
     - `deletion`: A data subject erasure request.
-Must be used with an `erasure` Rule.
+Should be used with an `erasure` Rule.

 ## Add an Access Rule to your Policy